 Thesis Student and Graduate Research Assistant

 Amanda is a second-year student in the Applied Social and Organizational Psychology PhD program.
 Her interest in workplace gender issues was inspired by her time in undergrad, which she completed at an all-women's college.
 She also has a master's in IO psychology from Missouri S&T where she completed a thesis on the effects of witnessing benevolent sexism on women's cognitive performance.
-Her research interests primarily include subtle workplace gender bias, though she is also interested in sexual harassment, women in politics, and the impact of candidate race and gender on perceptions of electability and voter behavior.
-She is currently the manager for the PSIA lab and is working on a project with Dr. Pietri revolving around topics of intersectionality in STEM and politics, including developing and testing interventions to decrease bias and increase diversity in these fields.
+Her research interests revolve broadly around diversity in political representation, and she has current projects investigating the impact of candidate race and gender on perceptions of electability and voter behavior.
+She is currently the manager for the PSIA lab and works on a number of projects with Dr. Pietri revolving around topics of intersectionality in STEM and politics, including developing and testing interventions to decrease bias and increase diversity in these fields.